zoezheng04/RISC-V-CPU/statements/arjan.md

 The CPU during the pdf programme performed almost perfectly with a 99.6% success rate.
 This was due to the programme having many backwards branches (loops).
 With the pipeline optimisations we incurred only 282 clock cycle delays.
 For an un-optimised cpu we would have incurred 144,486 clock cycle delays.
 That's a performance boost of 51,236%!

-I then found that it took only 155,000 clock cycles to start plotting the waveform.
-Nearly half the time of the Single cycle!

 https://github.com/zoezheng04/Team-8/assets/77071320/ef2bfc8c-96d8-48fa-b283-8f7fd78e7791

 The Risc-v CPU performed superbly when tested with these programs, pipelining and branch prediction has made a significant impact to performance.